 Overview of Metrics for an Instance and Its Storage Devices

-If you're not already familiar with the different types of metrics available for an instance and its storage and network devices, see Compute Metrics.
+If you're not already familiar with the different types of metrics available for an instance and its storage and network devices, see Compute Instance Metrics.

 Available Metrics: oci_blockstore